 Italy Made Easy.
 Brilliant free and paid lessons that developed from a popular Youtube series.

 Fluent Forever.
 Train your ear to understand the basic and more complex pronunciation.
-Read a post I wrote and listen to an interview I gave with the founder Gabriel Wyner.
+Read a post and listen to my interview with the founder Gabriel Wyner.

 Surface Language.
 Practice and learn the pronunciation of the 500 most commonly used words in Italian.

 Google Translate ATTENZIONE!!!
 The Google Translator should be used with caution!
-It is not accurate and should be used by those who already have a reasonable understanding of grammar and idioms and can spot a bad when a translation comes back with an incorrect translation.
+It is inaccurate and should be used by those who already have a reasonable understanding of grammar and idioms and can spot a bad when a translation comes back with incorrect translation.